 - Display a list of only the words that are unique to each book in an author’s oeuvre

-- Determine whether a given book is more like the work of one author or another, using Bayesian filtering (In Programming from A to Z, Adam Parrish gave us code to do this in Java, but I ended up with only a vague notion of how it worked and none of how to automate the process)
+- Determine whether a given book is more like the work of one author or another, using Bayesian filtering (In Programming from A to Z, A. Parrish gave us code to do this in Java, but I ended up with only a vague notion of how it worked and none of how to automate the process)

 - Determine which author’s work, in the entire collection, an uploaded text resembles most; return a list of authors in order by likeness

 Some of this I can do right now, but only in PHP, which, since I read Alex Munroe’s PHP: a fractal of bad design, seems like much less of a bright idea.
 But I might as well rough it out, I guess, to be replaced with non-shite code later on.

 Second, I should apply Young’s Question Book Method to make sure I’m continuing to understand the things I’m studying, for more than five minutes after I watch the relevant lecture.

 - Save all the test questions from Coursera into one master list, with the answers saved separately

 - Randomize the questions and answer a chunk of them each week